“Apple’s AirPods are among the best fully wireless earbuds you can buy.”

 What are the alternatives?

-If you’re a die hard iOS and Apple Music user, the added integrations of the Airpods may well still have them as the front-runner for you
+If you’re a die-hard iOS and Apple Music user, the added integrations of the AirPods may well still have them as the front-runner for you.
+Our comparison between the AirPods Pro and AirPods may also help you decide on what to ultimately purchase.

 Our favorite fully wireless headphones on the market are the aforementioned Jabra Elite 65t model, which offer the same conveniences as the Airpods at a nearly identical price, but with better sound in tow.
 We’ve also had good experiences with Bragi’s dumbed-down value pick, The Headphone, which offer better sound and a bit more juice per charge at the same price point.
 The only real caveat here is that The Headphone earbuds don’t come with a portable charging case.